-While the R-LNG Process primary target is the transformation of a pre-mixed biogas source with natural gas into Renewable LNG (R-LNG), it can also produce standard liquefied natural gas (LNG) using natural gas sourced from a utility network as the sole feedstock.
+While the R-LNG Process primary target is the transformation of raw renewable methane gas into low carbon fuels, it can also produce Renewable LNG (R-LNG) using biomethane sourced from a low pressure pipeline.

 In 2012, Sysgaz deployed its latest Integrated Landfill Gas Production System featuring innovative gas quality control capabilities.

 We are now building our first small scale liquefaction plant in Dolbeau-Mistassini, in northern Quebec.
 It will produce one ton per day (1 TPD) of renewable liquefied gas from landfill gas, highlighting the flexibility and cost-effectiveness of our all-in-one solution.